mobxjs/mobx/docs/faq/migrate-to-6.md

 We do have a special case for React class components to do the right thing and pass along `props` to the superclass.

-# Changelog

-## New features

--   [`makeObservable(target, annotations)`](../refguide/observable.md#makeobservable) is now the recommended way to make objects with a fixed shape observable, such as classes.
--   [`makeAutoObservable(target)`](../refguide/observable.md#makeautoobservable) is will automatically determine the annotations used by `makeObservable`.
-Methods will be marked as 'autoAction', so that they can be used both from a computed value or as stand alone method.
--   MobX 6 can be used in both modern environments, and environments that don't support Proxy.
-So both MobX 4 and 5 users can upgrade to 6.
-See [proxy support](../refguide/configure.md#proxy-support) for more details.
--   `observable.array` now supports `{ proxy: false }` as option.
--   `reaction`'s effect function now receives the previous value seen by the reaction as second argument.
--   `flow` can now be used as annotation as well.
-You might need `flowResult` in case you use TypeScript to extract the correct result type. [details](../refguide/action.md#-using-flow-instead-of-asyncawait).

-## Breaking changes

-### Changes that might affect you

--   The `decorate` API has been removed, and needs to be replaced by `makeObservable` in the constructor of the targeted class.
-It accepts the same arguments.
-The `mobx-undecorate` can transform this automatically.
--   When using `extendObservable` / `observable`, fields that contained functions used to be turned into observables.
-This is no longer the case, they will be converted into `autoActions`.
--   [Strict mode](../refguide/configure.md#enforceActions) for actions is now enabled by default in `observed` mode.
--   `toJS` no longer takes any options.
-It no longer converts Maps and Sets to plain data structures.
-Generic, flexible serialization of data structures is out of scope for the MobX project, and writing custom serialization methods is a much more scalable approach to serialization (tip: leverage `computed`s to define how class instances should be serialized).
--   The methods `intercept` and `observe` are no longer exposed on observable arrays, maps and boxed observables.
-Import them as utility from mobx instead: `import { observe, intercept } from "mobx"`, and pass the collection as first argument: `observer(collection, callback)`.
-Note that we still recommend to avoid these API's.
--   `observableMap.toPOJO()`, `observableMap.toJS()` have been dropped. use `new Map(observableMap)` instead if you want to convert an observable map to a plain Map shallowly.
--   `observableMap.toJSON()` now returns an entries array rather than a new Map, to better support serialization.
--   `observableSet.toJS()` has been dropped.
-Use `new Set(observableSet)` instead if you want to convert an observable Set to a plain Set shallowly.
--   `observableMap.toJSON()` now returns an array rather than a new Set, to better support serialization.
--   Sorting or reversing an observableArray in a derivation (without slicing first) will now throw rather than warn.
-In contrast, it is now allowed to sort or reverse observable arrays in-place, as long as it happens in an action.
--   `isArrayLike` is no longer exposed as utility.
-Use `Array.isArray(x) || isObservableArray(x)` instead.

-### Obscure things that don't work anymore, but that probably won't affect you

--   It is no longer possible to re-decorate a field (through either `@observable` or `makeObservable`) that is already declared in a super class.
--   `runInAction` no longer supports passing a name as first argument.
-Name the original function or use `action(name, fn)()` if you cared about the debug name.
--   `computed(getterFn, setterFn)` no longer accepts a setter function as a second argument.
-Use the `set` option instead: `computed(getterFn, { set: setterFn })`.
--   In observable arrays, for `findIndex` / `find` method, the `offset` argument (the third one) is no longer supported, to be consistent with ES arrays.
--   The option `computedConfigurable` of `configure` is no longer supported as it is now the default.
--   `observableArray.toJS()` has been removed, use `observableArray.slice()` instead, which does the same.
--   Killed support for the `IGNORE_MOBX_MINIFY_WARNING` environment flag.
--   `_allowStateChangesInComputation(fn)` is no longer needed, use `runInAction(fn)` instead.
--   In `computed`, the when `predicate` (first arg), and `reaction` predicate (first arg) it is now forbidden to directly change state.
-State changes should be done in their effect functions, or otherwise at least wrapped in `runInAction` (only the state change, not the observables you want to track!).
-Note that this is still an anti pattern.
--   The `observableArray.get()` and `observableArray.set()` methods are no longer supported.
--   The `IObservableObject` interface is no longer exported from MobX.
--   The second argument to the `reaction` effect function, the disposer object, is now passed in as third argument.
-The second argument is now the previous value seen by the reaction.
--   `onBecomeObserved` / `onBecomeUnobserved` will now only trigger for observables that are actually used by a reaction (see [#2309](https://github.com/mobxjs/mobx/issues/2309) for background).

-## Fixes

--   [#2326](https://github.com/mobxjs/mobx/issues/2326): Incorrect `this` for array callbacks such as in `array.forEach`
--   [#2379](https://github.com/mobxjs/mobx/issues/2379): Fixed issue with `array.concat`
--   [#2309](https://github.com/mobxjs/mobx/issues/2309): Fixed several inconsistencies between keepAlive'd computed values and `on(un)BecomeObserved`
--   Fixed several inconsistencies when `on(un)BecomeObserved` was triggered for observables changed in actions without having an observer